FRANÇAIS

 Cyclostationarity applied to acoustic emission and development of a new indicator for monitoring bearing defects

-Kedadouche, M., Thomas, M. and Tahan, A..
+Kedadouche, M., Thomas, M. et Tahan, A..
 2014. « Cyclostationarity applied to acoustic emission and development of a new indicator for monitoring bearing defects ».
 Mechanics and Industry, vol. 15, nº 6. pp. 467-476.

 Compte des citations dans Scopus : 9.